dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/additional-scenarios.md

 ## Support prerendering with authentication

+Prerendering content that requires authentication and authorization isn't currently supported.
 After following the guidance in one of the Blazor WebAssembly security app topics, use the following instructions to create an app that:

 * Prerenders paths for which authorization isn't required.
 * Doesn't prerender paths for which authorization is required.